n00btube/sm-energy-sizing/README.md

 It’s not that it would be hard to mod the patch files;
 it’s that I didn’t want to write long-winded directions on how do that in each file.

-# Bonus Hex Tweak

-## No current energy gained at pickup
+## Bonus hex tweak: No current energy gained at pickup

     20973 - C2 09 to 06 0A